- Home

 What nutrients are important for bone health?

-Eating a varied, balanced diet is the most important foundation for bone health.
-However, several nutrients are particularly key for building healthy bones.
+Eating a balanced diet is the most important foundation for bone health.
+However, several nutrients are particularly helpful for building healthy bones.
 We’ll cover some of these below.

 Calcium

-Calcium is the most abundant mineral in the body and is essential for general body function – particularly for bone health.
-Roughly 99% of all calcium in the body is found in the bones, making it key for keeping them strong and healthy.
+Calcium is the most abundant mineral in the body and is essential for general body function, particularly for bone health.
+Roughly 98% the body’s calcium is found in the bones, making it key for keeping them strong and healthy.

 You can read more about the role of calcium in bone health on the ROS website.
-The ROS also has a useful guide to identifying calcium-rich foods.
+They also have a useful guide to identifying calcium-rich foods.

 Vitamin D